Implicit Integration

 **Recommendation:** It is recommended to use explicit Integration unless you have an Enterprise license.

-Personally, we recommend using Explicit Integration as it allows the users to make the most of OnePub at the cost of a minor change to each of their pubspec.yaml files.
+The OnePub team recommends using Explicit Integration, as it allows the users to make the most of OnePub at the cost of a minor change to each of their pubspec.yaml files.

 **Cons**

-You can edit your pubspec.yaml file manually or use the onepub private command.
-The outcome is the same, using the onepub command is faster.
+You can edit your `pubspec.yaml` file manually or use the `onepub pub private` command.
+The outcome is the same, using the `onepub pub private` command is faster.

 cd mypackage